Go to AAD Home

 While you have mpox rashes on your skin

-If you have a rash on your genitals or around your anus, you can ease discomfort by taking sitz baths.
-One way to take a sitz bath is to sit in a clean bathtub of shallow, warm water.
 You can also buy a device called a sitz bath.
-Available online or at drug stores, this device is a shallow basin that you fill with warm water and place in your bathtub or over the rim of a toilet.
+Available online and at drug stores, this device is a shallow basin that you fill with warm water and place in your bathtub or over the rim of a toilet.

 After the mpox skin spots heal

 • Protect your skin from the sun.
-This helps prevent discoloration from developing on your skin.10 After the skin spots have healed, protect your skin from the sun by applying a broad-spectrum, water-resistant sunscreen with SPF 30 or higher.
+This helps prevent discoloration from developing on your skin.
+To protect your skin from the sun, dermatologists recommend that you:

 Related AAD resources